Mayweather vs. McGregor: Let the boxing buyer beware

-On this, Mayweather is absolutely right.
+On this point, Mayweather is correct.
 Why does anyone think a martial arts star with three losses by submission (the UFC equivalent of “no mas”) on his record in his own sport who’s never boxed a single professional round is going to achieve what no one else has accomplished?

 Mayweather and McGregor will dance around the ring deep into the 12 rounds.
 McGregor may deliver a good effort.
 If he is aggressive and rushes Mayweather, there is always the chance for a lucky shot.
 But he’d have to do something no one else has ever done.
 Mayweather will evade, avoid, use his speed and timing to make McGregor look slow and unskilled.

 McGregor claims he likes the change from five to three minute rounds – but to 12 of them versus three in the UFC?

 Another possibility is seeing McGregor mentally checking out when he realizes he can’t touch Floyd, and decides it doesn’t really matter because his check will clear either way.
 Knowledgeable observers agree there is potential for Mayweather and McGregor to smash financial and pay-per-view records.

 Cue the fan fallout!
 How quickly we’ll hear the grousing and griping about being taken for a ride start-up, just as it did after the Mayweather vs. Pacquiao fight.
 Disappointed fans will blame boxing, blame the UFC, blame the promoters, blame the media, and blame everyone but the one person responsible: themselves.